nagasudhirpulla/taming_python/blog/skills/offline_package_install.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/>

-In this post we will learn how to use install python packages offline without internet using wheel files (.whl files)
+In this post we will learn how to use install python packages offline from files without internet

 ### Install a python package
 * Open command prompt